jayantsharma/big-data-exploration-using-TitanDB-Spark-Hadoop/README.md

 3. Unzip the built package, and execute `bin/elasticsearch`.
 Verify elastic is up using: `curl -X GET http://localhost:9200/`.

 ### Cassandra
-2. Get [Cassandra 2.1.19]() from the _releases_ section of their Github repo.
+2. Get [Cassandra 2.1.19](http://www.apache.org/dyn/closer.lua/cassandra/2.1.19/apache-cassandra-2.1.19-bin.tar.gz) from their  _Downloads_ section of their website.
 2. Execute `bin/cassandra` from the root directory of the un-archived package.
-The default settings worked for me with storage PROJECT\_ROOT/data/data, so nothing to do here.
+The default settings worked for me with storage set to PROJECT\_ROOT/data/data, so nothing to do here.
 2. You can start cassandra in the background with `cassandra -f` and forget about it.

 ### Spark